 Name Of Additional Insured Person(s) Or Organization(s) Location And Description Of Completed Operations Any person or organization that you are required to add as an additional insured on this policy, under a written contract or agreement currently in effect, or becoming effective during the term of this policy.
 The additional insured status will not be afforded with respect to liability arising out of or related to your activities as a real estate manager for that person or organization.
 All insured premises and operations.
-Information required to complete this Schedule, if not L shown above, will be shown in the Declarations.

-information required to complete this Schedule, if not shown above, will be shown in the Declarations.
+Information required to complete this Schedule, if not shown above, will be shown in the Declarations.